oroinc/documentation/user_guide/channel_guide.rst

 Why We Need Channels
 --------------------------

-Whether you run a multi-million international business or own a small toy shop in the middle of nowhere, the two vital success components are *knowing your customer* and *keeping a careful track of your business processes*.
+Whether you run a multi-million global business or own a small toy shop in the middle of nowhere, the two vital success components are *knowing your customer* and *keeping a careful track of your business processes*.
 However, the era of E-commerce with all of its awesome opportunities has brought a number of challenges on the way to the marketing Olympus, including rapidly growing customer-bases, customer's demand for faster and more client-oriented service and,